Barratry (admiralty law): Description

 Barratry is defined in the Marine Insurance Act 1906 as "every wrongful act wilfully committed by the master or crew to the prejudice of the owner, or, as the case may be, the charterer" and thus usually considered a crime against the ship's owner.
 Therefore, if the owner himself chooses to wreck the ship, no crime is committed, as the owner has simply destroyed his own property.
 However, his actions can constitute a crime against any other owners of the ship.
 Harm to the crew can constitute barratry regardless of who damages the vessel.
-Throughout the 19th century, US courts struggled to define and understand the law of barratry.
+Throughout the 19th century, U.S. courts struggled to define and understand the law of barratry.
 Courts have since concluded that negligence alone is not sufficient to qualify as barratry; rather, there must be an intentional act and an intent to defraud.
 Similarly, deviating from the assigned course does not itself constitute barratry.

 Barratry differs from the crime of mutiny in which the crew disobeys the captain of the ship in that in the former case, the crew remains loyal to the captain, who disobeys the owner of the ship.